Physical Conditions – Veteran Disability Claims

 Extremely loud sounds accompany many roles in the United States Military both combat and support-oriented.
 Weapon fire, explosive detonation, aircraft, vehicles, and other machinery can create high enough sound levels that hearing damage is possible.
 Many veterans come away from their service with hearing issues as a result, which they can receive VA disability benefits for.

-Tinnitus is a common condition in VA claims that involves hearing damage that results in a constant whining, buzzing, hissing, humming, or other sound being heard with no external source.
+Tinnitus is a common condition in VA claims that involve hearing damage.
+Hearing damage can result in constant whining, buzzing, hissing, or humming that does not come from an external source.
 Hearing loss is also common with varying degrees of impairment.

-VA disability claims offer a form of relief for veterans suffering from service-related conditions but can only be obtained if certain criteria are met.
-First of all, you must have served on active duty, active duty for training, or inactive duty training in the United States Military with an honorable discharge or general discharge under honorable conditions.
+VA disability claims offer a form of relief for veterans suffering from service-related physical conditions.
+However, veterans can only obtain disability compensation if they meet certain criteria.
+Firstly, you must have served on active duty, active duty for training, or inactive duty training in the United States military.
+Additionally, you need to show you have an honorable discharge or general discharge under honorable conditions.

-Veterans seeking benefits must also be diagnosed with a health condition that can be connected their time in the military.
-The injury can either be suffered during or after their military due to conditions experienced while serving or it can be a pre-existing condition that was aggravated by conditions while serving.
+Veterans seeking benefits must also have a diagnosis for a health condition that is connected to their military service.
+The injury can either be suffered during or after their military due to conditions experienced while serving or it can be a pre-existing physical condition that was aggravated by conditions while serving.

 In order to file a claim, you can either fill out the online veterans’ disability claim form on the VA website or file by mail by filling out VA Form 21-526EZ.
 One of the crucial components of filing for filing a disability claim is gathering evidence to prove the service connection, credibility, and severity of your injury.